bitrecycling/reactive-timesheets/readme.md

 ##  track and report your projects and activities

 Started as a learning project to explore reactive programming.
-Run the service and use one of the clients to record the tasks and the time spent on projects.
+Run the service and use one of the clients to record the activities and the time spent on projects.

 Generate reports based on client, project, timespan or their combinations.
 This is likely to be implemented in either the client-lib or the clients.
 The service will however provide all the